jldbc/pybaseball/README.md

 1      null               null           110            1
 ~~~~

-If 'start_dt' and 'end_dt' are supplied, it will return all statcast data between those two dates.
+If `start_dt` and `end_dt` are supplied, it will return all statcast data between those two dates.
 If not, it will return yesterday's data.
-The argument 'team' may also be supplied with a team's city abbreviation (i.e. BOS) to obtain only observations for games containing that team.
+The argument `team` may also be supplied with a team's city abbreviation (i.e. BOS) to obtain only observations for games containing that team.

 ## Pitching Stats: pitching stats for players within seasons or during a specified time period

 This library contains two functions for obtaining pitching data.
-The first, 'pitching_stats(season)', will return all pitcher stats for a given regular season.
+The first, `pitching_stats(season)`, will return all pitcher stats for a given regular season.
 The present season will return stats for season-to-date.
-The second, 'pitching_stats_range(start_dt, end_dt)', will return pitcher stats from a given time period.
-Note that all dates should be in 'YYYY-MM-DD' format.
+The second, `pitching_stats_range(start_dt, end_dt)`, will return pitcher stats from a given time period.
+Note that all dates should be in `YYYY-MM-DD` format.

 ~~~~
 >>> pybaseball.pitching_stats(2015).head(2)